git-duet/git-duet/README.md

   domain: awesometown.local
 ```

-If you want your authors file to live somwhere else, just tell
+If you want your authors file to live somewhere else, just tell
 `git-duet` about it via the `GIT_DUET_AUTHORS_FILE` environmental
 variable, e.g.: